 So, let’s cut to the chase.
 The ideal coffee to water ratio for most people using a Chemex lies somewhere between 1:12 and 1:17.
 This means that when using the 6-cup (or larger) Chemex you use the following ratios:

-chemex coffee to water ratio's in grams and milliliters
+chemex coffee to water ratio's (metric and imperial)

 The variables are set.
 Now, let’s brew: